maheshsabnis/intern_aug_blaze/reactjsapp/README.md

         - Class Components are NOT REMOVED OR RETIRED
     - Using the React Hooks, defined for managing the State, Lifecycle, Data Sharing across functional components
     - They are functions with 'pre-defined' behavior
+        - Standard Hooks are always accessed at component level
+        - Except the standard Hooks can be called inside a function, if you are creating CUSTOM HOOKS
         - Basic Hooks (used in all React Apps)
             - useState()
                 - Managing State of the funcational Component